Updated: 2022/Sep/29

 uchg user immutable owner or super-user

-Putting the letters "no" before an option causes the flag to be turned
+Putting the letters `no' before a keyword causes the flag to be turned

 The -H, -L and -P options are ignored unless the -R option is specified.